Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Feksadin (Allegra, Telfast)

 The drug with fexofenadine reduces the production of histamine and completely blocks histamine receptors.
 Suitable for the treatment of seasonal allergies and chronic urticaria.
-The product is not addictive.
+The tool is not addictive.
 The body is affected for 24 hours.

-Zodak (Cetrin, Zyrtec, Cetirizin)
+Zodak (Cetrin, Zyrtec, Cetirizine)

 The effectiveness of the taken pill is felt after 20 minutes, and after the drug is discontinued, it remains for another 72 hours.
 Zodak and its synonyms are used for the treatment and prevention of allergies.
 Long-term use is allowed.
 The release form is not only tablets, but also syrup and drops.

-Ksizal (Suprastinex, Levocetirizine)
+Xyzal (Suprastinex, Levocetirizine)

-Desloratadin (Erius, Lordestin, Desal)
+Desloratadine (Erius, Lordestin, Desal)

 Desloratadine and its synonyms have antihistamine and anti-inflammatory properties.

-Antihistamines for the little ones
+Antihistamines for toddlers

 What Komarovsky says